TravisFalken/EnterpriseNoteApp/README.md

 ### Client standalone:

+Testing version

         docker build -f Dockerfile.dev -t my-golang-app . docker run -p 8080:8080 -it --rm --name my-running-app my-golang-app

 Application will not be able to talk to database in this state making database.go tests fail

+---
+Running Version

+        docker build -t my-golang-app .
+        docker run -p 8080:8080 -it --rm --name my-running-app my-golang-app

 Home page can be reached at < docker ip address >:8080

+This state cannot talk to database so will cause errors when sdatabase is called

 ### Full local deployment using docker-compose